 File lifecycle management can help manage files throughout their lifespan.
 A related term, information lifecycle management, is described by the Storage Networking Industry Association (SNIA) as such:

-“ILM consists of the policies, processes, practices, and tools used to align the business value of information with the most appropriate and cost effective IT infrastructure from the time information is conceived through its final disposition.”
+“ILM consists of the policies, processes, practices, and tools used to align the business value of information with the most appropriate and cost-effective IT infrastructure from the time information is conceived through its final disposition.”

-With a workflow or process in place, the file will have been tracked for its entire lifecycle and an audit log with access details will be created.
+- Destruction: A file has reached the end of its lifecycle and will be permanently deleted.
+With a workflow or process in place, the file will have been tracked for its entire lifecycle, and an audit log with access details will be created.

-The Benefits of File Lifecycle Management
+How The File Lifecycle Management Benefits Your Company